-Once you have your stream URL and stream key from Instagram, open up Ecamm Live, go to preferences, destinations, add destinations, then select use RTMP Stream Key.
+Once you have your stream URL and stream key from Instagram, open up Ecamm Live, go to preferences, destinations, add destinations, then select Instagram Live:

-Give your stream a nickname (anything you want) and then copy and paste the server URL and stream key from Instagram Live Producer into Ecamm.
+Give your stream a nickname (anything you want) and then copy and paste the stream key from Instagram Live Producer into Ecamm.

 It's important to know that every time you use Instagram Live Producer, it's going to give you a new stream key, so you'll have to update that in Ecamm each time you go live.